Goals

 Untangling the connections can be a bit tricky.
 There are twelve pins in total: four digit pins (DIG.1, DIG.2, DIG.3, and DIG.4) and eight segment pins (A, B, C, D, E, F, G, DP).
 Each segment pin connects to all four digits; start at the pin numbered 11 and follow its connections to the A segment for each digit.
 Each digit has its own unique ground, e.g. DIG.1 is the cathode/ground pin for digit 1.
 Trace out how each segment connects to the shared digit grounds.

-If you turn on segment pins B and C and connect DIG.1 and DIG.2 to ground, the first and second digits both show "1" while the third and fourth digits do not show anything, because they are not connected to ground.
+If you turn on segment pins B and C and connect DIG.1 and DIG.2 to ground, the first

 4b) Place resistors for segments

-Safety first!
-Don a pair of safety glasses to protect your eyes from flying leads.
+Safety first Don a pair of safety glasses to protect your eyes from flying leads.

 Start by connecting all of the breadboard power and ground rails to make accessing power and ground more convenient.
 Custom-fit a red wire that connects the upper power rail to the lower power rail and a black wire for the ground rails.
-If your breadboard has a mid-rail gap, connect over those with short red and black wires.
+If your breadboard has a mid-rail gap, connect over the gap with short red and black wires.
 The end result should be one fully connected rail for power and another for ground.

-My convention is to always orient my breadboard so that the blue ground rail is on the bottom (after all, ground is underneath us).
+My convention is to orient my breadboard so that the blue ground rail is on the bottom (after all, ground is underneath us).
 Insert your display unit in the middle of your breadboard, with the decimal points on the bottom and the digits slanted to the right.

-Take note of which column numbers on the breadboard align with pinout of the display unit.
-When the display unit is inserted into the breadboard you can no longer see the pins underneath, so you want to know which breadboard column aligns with each pin.
-We chose to place our display unit so pin 1 is inserted into column 30 on the breadboard.
+Take note of which row and column numbers on the breadboard align with pinout of the display unit.
+When the display unit is inserted into the breadboard you can no longer see the pins underneath, so you want to know which breadboard holes aligns with each pin.
+Throughout this guide, we placed the display unit so pin 1 is in the hole labeled Row 20 Column D on our breadboard.
+This location may be labeled differently on your breadboard.
+To match our anchor point, count starting from the left side to the 20th row and go down 2 from middle channel.
+Jot down the row/col number of the anchor according to the labels on your breadboard.

 The first test connection is to turn on the single segment B of digit 1.
 Below is a schematic for the circuit you will need.
 Take a moment to identify all of the components in the schematic. (click image to enlarge)

-• Follow the above schematic and build this test circuit on your breadboard.
+- Follow the above schematic and build this test circuit on your breadboard.

-• Pick out three short male-male jumpers (orange for 3.3V, black for GND, and green).
+- Pick out three short male-male jumpers (orange for 3.3V, black for GND, and green).

-• Use the orange jumper to connect the red power rail to the top of the resistor.
+- Use the orange jumper to connect the red power rail to the top of the resistor.

-• Use the black jumper to connect digit D1 on the display unit to the ground rail.
+- Use the black jumper to connect digit D1 on the display unit to the ground rail.

-• Connect your breadboard to power and ground from your Mango Pi.
+- Connect your breadboard to power and ground from your Mango Pi.

-• Pick out a pair of red and black male-female jumpers.
+- Pick out a pair of red and black male-female jumpers.

-• Use your ref card to identify 3.3V and ground pins on your Pi's header.
+- Use your ref card to identify 3.3V and ground pins on your Pi's header.

-• Use the red jumper to connect the 3.3V header pin to the power rail of the breadboard and the black to connect a ground header pin to the ground rail.
+- Use the red jumper to connect the 3.3V header pin to the power rail of the breadboard and the black to connect a ground header pin to the ground rail.

 After tracing your circuit and confirming it is correctly constructed, power up the Pi.
 Segment B of the leftmost digit should light up (click photo to enlarge):